mennosmit-dev/AI-Engineer-Certificate/README.md

 ## 🛠 Technologies Used

-- Python
 - Scikit-learn
 - TensorFlow / Keras
-- IBM Watson
-- Jupyter Notebooks
 - Pandas, NumPy, Matplotlib
 - PyTorch

 ## 🧠 About the Certificate

-The **IBM AI Engineer Professional Certificate** is an in-depth program focusing on machine learning, deep learning, and AI tools, culminating in a final capstone project.
+The **IBM AI Engineer Professional Certificate** is an in-depth program focusing on machine learning, deep learning, and AI tools, culminating in a final capstone projects.
 The certificate is designed to equip learners with the skills needed to become AI engineers, with an emphasis on hands-on learning through projects.